11acc/vct_pickems_bot/README.md

-# Reobot - VCT Pickem Discord Bot
+# Reobot - VLR Pickem Discord Bot

-Reobot is a Discord bot created to make tracking of pick'em more convenient.
-The main inspiration for the project came from wanting to easily compare my friend's total points across various regional events, such as Kickoff 2025.
-Using vlr, one has to go to each event's pickem page and add the points for each, which quickly becomes tedious.
-And so the usual small project started growing with more ideas... leaderboard for whoever had the most points for an event, checking who voted who each day, etc.
+Reobot is a Discord bot created to make tracking of [Valorant's Esport](https://valorantesports.com/) pick'em through [VLR](https://www.vlr.gg/) more convenient.

+My friends and I use [vlr.gg](https://www.vlr.gg/), which is an amazing website, however if you want to compare everyone's points accross all regions for an event such as Kickoff, you have to go to each event's pickem page and add the points for each, which quickly becomes tedious.
+And that was the main inspiration for the bot, which then started growing with more ideas.

 The project by no means is trying to be a mainstream solution, rather it very much is a slapstickly built fun side project.
+This bot still depends on [vlr.gg](https://www.vlr.gg/) for up to date data and the whole pickem functionality.
 As a result, there are many gaps where one needs to do some manual inputting for the bot to work smoothly.
 - Manual entry of events and teams into DB
 - Scraping method of votes is incomplete (bracket votes still missing)
 - Limited flexibility